magic-systems-io/laravel-notifyre-sms/docs/getting-started/CONFIGURATION.md

 - When `true` (default): Junction table uses UUID for its primary key
 - When `false`: Junction table uses auto-incrementing integer for its primary key
 - Note: Messages and recipients tables always use string IDs from Notifyre API

+**IMPORTANT:** Set `NOTIFYRE_USE_UUID` in your `.env` file BEFORE running migrations.
+The migration reads this config value when it runs to determine the database schema.
+Changing it after migrations have been run will cause inconsistencies between your schema and application logic.

 **Note:** Database persistence is hardcoded as enabled.
 To disable it, publish and edit `config/notifyre.php`.